Kirklington and Edingley railway station

 Kirklington and Edingley railway station was a railway station serving the villages of Edingley and Kirklington in Nottinghamshire, England.
+It was on the Midland Railway's Rolleston Junction to Mansfield line.

 History

-The station opened in 1871 when the Midland Railway opened a line from Southwell to Mansfield.
+The station opened in 1871 when the Midland Railway extended the existing Rollesdon Junction to Southwell line from Southwell to Mansfield.

 Shortly after opening the timetable comprised 3 trains from Mansfield to Lincoln per day, and 4 trains from Lincoln to Mansfield.